tomjmanuel/fog/README.md

 Options:
 - `--sector`: override bounding box as `west,south,east,north` if needed.
 Defaults to SF sector.

-This will save NetCDF files for channels C02, C07, and C14 in the specified directory.
+This will save a NetCDF file for channel C02 in the specified directory.

 ## Project Structure